TakenCdosG/ella-live/wp-content/plugins/custom-banners/readme.txt

 **Easily Add Captions and Call-To-Action Buttons To Your Custom Banners**

 Custom Banners lets you optionally specify a caption and a call-to-action text and URL for each banner, making your banners an effective way to drive visitors to your most important pages.
+Captions support all types of content, including YouTube videos!

 Use the captions to announce a new special, and use the call-to-action button to let your customers claim it right away.